 Yes, cringe all you want, but you still need these guys.

 To successfully sell your products and services, you need high converting sales pages.
-These pages lead potential customers to imagining what their lives could become if they get your products.
+These pages lead potential customers to imagine what their lives could become if they get your products.

 Sales pages should only focus on converting customers.
 Thus minimize distractions.
 Remove unnecessary sidebar and subscription boxes.
 You can use exit-intent pop-ups to capture people who do not purchase your product/service from this page.